 To close the loop from St. Anthony Parkway in northeast Minneapolis, keep going on busy Stinson Boulevard across East Hennepin, where Stinson turns into 18th Avenue.
 Turn west onto Como, then south on 15th Avenue at Van Cleve Park.

 Keep going on 15th past Dinkytown and into the University of Minnesota campus to Pleasant Street.
 To continue on the west side of the river, cross the Washington Avenue Bridge; to continue on the east, turn right onto Arlington Street, before the bridge.

 Highlights: At the east end of the Washington Avenue Bridge, stop by the stainless steel Weisman Art Museum; admission is free.
 In Minnehaha Park, see Minnehaha Falls.

-For a cool dip, stop at the beaches of lakes Nokomis, Harriet, Calhoun and Cedar.
+For a cool dip, stop at the beaches of lakes Nokomis, Harriet, Bde Maka Ska and Cedar.
 See the Rose Garden at Lake Harriet.

 In Wirth Park, take a stroll in the Quaking Bog or Eloise Butler Wildflower Garden; on weekends, naturalists lead walks.